Judy Ditchfield

+actress for Footloose: The Musical, Vi Moore.
+She is also a successful businessman as well as UK trained as a BRP and facilitator.

 Personal life

 She was born on 22 July 1963 in Pretoria, South Africa and later grew up in Irene.
 At the age of six, she moved to Kimberley with her parents.
 Then at the age of 13, her family again moved to Pietermaritzburg.
 From 1984 to 1987, she spent in Durban and then moved to Johannesburg.
 She attended several schools: Belgravia Junior School and Herlear Primary in Kimberley for primary education.
 Then she attended to Pelham Primary school for Standard 5.
 Then she completed matric exams in Pietermaritzburg Girls High School, Pietermaritzburg.

 Then she obtained her BA Degree in Psychology and Drama at the University of Natal, Pietermaritzburg.
 From 1984 to 1987 after graduation, she worked at the Natal Performing Arts Council (NAPAC).

 She is married to actor and musician Paul Ditchfield.
 The couple has two sons: Keaton and Tom.
 Keaton was born in 1991 and is also an actor.
 Tom was born in 1996 and studies B.Com.
 Law at University of Wits.